 During the implementation phase, this sector-specific requests will enhance existing investor engagement with the initiative’s focus companies in each sector and region.
 Investors will meet with the industry twice a year to pursue the implementation of these actions.

-Global Sector Strategies for Aviation, Steel and Food & Beverage have already been published and can be found below.
-The following Global Sector Strategies will be published in the coming months: Electric Utilities, Trucks and Diversified Mining.
+Global Sector Strategies for Aviation, Steel, Food & Beverage and Electric Utilities have been published and can be found below.
+The following Global Sector Strategies will be published in the coming months: Trucks and Diversified Mining.

 For more information on the process behind this workstream, please download this presentation.